Pedal Commander For 2nd Gen Tacoma Review

 Lifted MGM 2nd Gen Toyota Tacoma With Toyo Tires

 The Pedal Commander is a great product that offers good results at a relatively reasonable cost.
-2nd Gen Tacomas are notorious for experiencing “lag” between you pressing your foot on the pedal and the truck accelerating.
-It’s worth noting that other mods that you could consider would be a re-gear, or maybe even a supercharger.
-Now, I’m not suggesting a supercharger or gears are the same this as a throttle controller, but you may be able to see some results, perhaps enough that the roughly $300 price point will keep you satisfied, and with much more cash in your pocket.
+2nd Gen Tacomas are notorious for experiencing “lag” between pressing your foot on the pedal and accelerating the truck.
+It’s worth noting that other mods you could consider would be a re-gear or maybe even a supercharger.
+Now, I’m not suggesting a supercharger or gears are the same as a throttle controller, but you may see some results, perhaps enough that the roughly $300 price point will keep you satisfied and with much more cash in your pocket.

-If you’ve done any sort of modifications to your truck (lift kit, tires, etc.), then you know how these things can affect performance.
+If you’ve modified your truck (lift kit, tires, etc.), you know how these things can affect performance.
 This throttle controller helps combat all of that to improve your driving experience.
-After having one installed it is very tough to go back.
+After having one installed, it is very tough to go back.
 It is a quick and easy install to greatly enhance your everyday driving on and off the trail without breaking the bank!

 Subscribe